lindeberg25/lea-stt/README.md

 ```
 This makes all dependencies available at the operating system level.

-### To utilize the Whisper model locally, download it and save it in the "lea_stt/" directory.
+### To run the Whisper model locally, download and save it in the "lea_stt/" directory.

 Link to download the model: [Whisper medium](https://openaipublic.azureedge.net/main/whisper/models/345ae4da62f9b3d59415adc60127b97c714f32e89e936602e85993674d08dcb1/medium.pt)